chaimPaneth/react-native-jw-media-player/README.md

 ```

-JW uses some of google services in their sdk so if you get an error about any missing google services you can add this line to the dependencies block in `android/app/build.gradle`:
+JW uses some of google services in their sdk so if you get an error about any missing google services (e.g. `ERROR: Failed to resolve: com.google.android.gms:play-services-ads-identifier:16.0.0`) you can add this line to the dependencies block in `android/app/build.gradle`:

 ```
 api 'com.google.android.gms:play-services-base:+'